Battery (crime): Defences

+For provocation, see Tuberville v Savage.

 Russia

 There is an offence which could be (loosely) described as battery in Russia.
 Article 116 of the Russian Criminal Code provides that battery or similar violent actions which cause pain are an offence.

 Scotland

 There is no distinct offence of battery in Scotland.
 The offence of assault includes acts that could be described as battery.

 United States

 In the United States, criminal battery, or simple battery, is the use of force against another, resulting in harmful or offensive contact, including sexual contact.
 At common law, simple battery is a misdemeanor.
 The prosecutor must prove all three elements beyond a reasonable doubt: